 More detailed information was then asked on the leasing process.
 The average length of the lease was 3.1 years (Table 3).
 55% of the ponds had a lease of 2 to 3 years.
 In only 4% of the cases was there a lease that was longer than 5 years.
 On the other side, 20% of the ponds only had a lease for that particular year of the survey.
 Three quarters of the farmers further indicated that the length of the lease could be extended after the current lease expired.
 In contrast with the general perceptions, or with situations in other districts in Bihar, leases with private owners are most prevalent and accounted for 63% of all the leases.
 Cooperative or government ownership was as high as 37%.
 Only a small percentage of the farmers reported that they obtained the lease through an auction and it thus seems that most deals are settled directly one-on-one between cultivators and owners (for government ponds, the requirement is to go through auctions).
 In the majority of the cases, there is no family relationship between the secretary or the owner of the pond.
-This reflects the importance of private ponds in this area as almost all the respondents agree with the statement that you have to be a family of the secretary of the fisherman's cooperative society as to be able to obtain a lease to a government pond.
-This is an important finding given that rates for these government ponds are often leased much below market rates (91% of the households agreed with that statement).
+This reflects the importance of private ponds in this area as almost all the respondents agree with the statement that you have to be a family of the secretary of the fishermen cooperative society as to be able to obtain a lease to a government pond.
+This is an important finding given that these government ponds are often leased at prices that are much below market rates (91% of the households agreed with that statement).
 Almost all farmers pay a fixed fee for the leasing of the pond and sharecropping is little practiced.
-Farmers do realize the importance of the set-up of these leases and the majority of the farmers agree with the statement that in the case that leases are longer, makhana production increases because of more care and investments in the ponds.
+Farmers do realize the importance of the set-up of these leases as the majority of the farmers agree that longer leases would lead to increased investments in the ponds, and thus higher productivity.